 Animal Health Care

 Animal healthcare is at the top of our priority list.
-Here is a breakdown of the steps we take to take care of our animals.
+Here are the steps we take to take care of our animals.

 Veterinarians regularly visit the zoo.
 Visits occur every three to four months.
 Our vet will spend a longer time observing our larger animals.
-Our smaller animals we transport to the zoo once a year for a general checkup and vaccinations.
+Our smaller animals are transported from the zoo once a year for a general checkup and vaccinations.
 Animals visit the vet if they exhibit an illness or suffer an injury.

 Annual vet checkups help us collect data on our animals.
 Vaccines are updated, blood samples are pulled and notes are made of the animals' body condition.
 Zoo keepers work to maintain trusting relationships between keeper and animal so that zoo animal's can feel comfortable showing signs of injury or illness.
 Animals often will hide anything if they feel sick or if anything is wrong, this is a basic instinct of survival that protects them in the wild.

-To help keep our animals healthy visitors should make sure to never feed zoo animals.
-If one of our animals get sick, knowing what they have eaten or ingested makes a difference in how to treat them.
-If the public sees fellow visitors throwing objects or food into animal enclosures we ask that zoo staff is contacted immediately so we can do everything we can to keep zoo animals healthy.
+To ensure animal health, please do not feed zoo animals.
+Should one of our animals get sick, knowing what they have eaten or ingested makes a difference in how quickly and effectively we treat them.
+Contact zoo staff immediately if you sees fellow visitors throwing objects or food into animal enclosures.